 Siem Reap wasn't a huge place, no modern glass and steel towers on the skyline but it did have quite a large number of hotels, bars and restaurants for the tourists visiting Angkor Wat.
 The picture above is a pano taken from our hotel room which was on the fourth floor of the building, in a suburb of the town, it was evening time when this was taken but it was still over 30 degrees.

-The food and drink was a little bit more expensive in town that previously in the big cities, I guess that was because of the higher ration of tourists to locals, it felt really expensive after our trek through Vietnam and Phnom Penh but actually it was still pretty cheap, here's a typical menu from a mid-range restaurant (prices in US Dollars)
+The food and drink was a little bit more pricey in town than previously in the big cities, I guess that was because of the higher ratio of tourists to locals, it felt really expensive after our trek through Vietnam and Phnom Penh but actually it was still pretty cheap, here's a typical menu from a mid-range restaurant (prices in US Dollars)

 Even though we were in the middle of Cambodia in a small town I still managed to find some craft beer!
 There was a little bar by the canal that runs through the centre called "Embargo" that's run by an English bloke who brews his own beer as well as stocking some of the more popular Vietnamese craft brews (like Heart of Darkness) it was a great little spot, and the beer was cold and tasty! (see picture below)